Xotab413/personal-computer-architecture/labs/lab_3/Readme.md

 + If u speedrun labs (Odinec like it), u can get higher mark
 + Just relax and do your best (◕_◕)
 + Variant is not important, just edit 2-4 lines of code
++ Theare two variant of lab, choose your "way" )